Llamato/Pissbot/README.md

 | !g piss @target | you piss on the target user.
 The target will be notified and your bladder empties.|

 # Why did I do this?
 Why!!!!!!!!

+you can invite the bot by clicking on this link: https://discord.com/oauth2/authorize?client_id=854762759606632468&permissions=6144&scope=bot